What is collaborative learning?

 In August of 1991, the World Wide Web officially went public.
 Several years later in 1993, people began to access the internet from their homes.
-This invention, a global knowledge network, fundamentally changed our thinking.
+This invention, a global knowledge network, fundamentally changed our critical-thinking.

 As more and more basic knowledge became available at our fingertips, we were freed from the need to carry it around in our heads.
 What we needed to do now, was know how to use that knowledge…and use it well.
 The result was a “shift in emphasis from individual efforts to group work, from independence to community”.

 This included collaborative learning.